Tuesday, December 3, 2024

 In most cases, MRI of the spine is not essential.
 In case of any doubts, a bone marrow examination can clinch the diagnosis.

 The next step is to identify the etiology of a given case.
-That involved various tests specific for that case only.
+That involved various tests specific to that case only.

 Treatment.